GTA-UFRJ/sinfonia/README.md

 	- 1 Un-Tagged VLAN for PXE Boot - ADMIN Network *Note: These can be allocated to a single NIC - or spread out over multiple NICs as your hardware supports.*

- Sinfonia was originally developed in a 4-node deployment (1 controller node, 3 compute nodes) of the Danube 3.0 release of OPNFV and it should be compatible with previous and future releases.
+ Sinfonia was originally developed in a 4-node deployment (1 controller node, 3 compute nodes) of OPNFV Danube 3.0 and it should be compatible with previous and future releases.

 Installing Sinfonia